CILIPS Chartered Institute of Library and Information Professionals in Scotland

 We welcome feedback on our ongoing EDI work from our members and the wider library and information community – if you have any comments or suggestions to share, please add them anonymously to this padlet page or email us anytime at admin@cilips.org.uk.

-Collection last updated October 2023.
+Collection last updated September 2024.

 Organisations

-• Refuweegee: A charity dedicated to giving those arriving in Scotland a warm welcome
+• Refuweegee: A charity dedicated to giving those arriving in Scotland a warm welcome.

-• Stand Up to Racism: An organisation with local groups throughout the UK
+• Stand Up to Racism: An organisation with local groups throughout the UK.

-• Runnymede: An independent race equality think tank which challenges race inequality through research, debate and policy engagement
+• Runnymede: An independent race equality think tank which challenges race inequality through research, debate and policy engagement.

-• The Black Curriculum: a social enterprise addressing the notable absence of Black British history in UK curriculums, including learning resources for many different school subjects.
+• The Black Curriculum: A social enterprise addressing the notable absence of Black British history in UK curriculums, including learning resources for many different school subjects.

 • The Free Black University aims to transform historically racist curriculums and create a space where the healing and wellbeing of Black people is centred.
 ‘You cannot decolonise something that is built on colonisation itself… we exist to build a space that can produce decolonial knowledge, untethered from a colonial space.’

-• Stop Hate UK: A national organisation that challenges all forms of Hate Crime and harassment including those to do with race, sexuality and gender identity, among others
+• Stop Hate UK: A national organisation that challenges all forms of Hate Crime and harassment including those to do with race, sexuality and gender identity, among others.

-• UK Black Pride: Celebrates LGBTQ+ people of African, Asian, Caribbean, Middle Eastern and Latin American descent
+• UK Black Pride: Celebrates LGBTQ+ people of African, Asian, Caribbean, Middle Eastern and Latin American descent.

-• Black British Women Writers: a website bringing together writers whose identities intersect as Black British Women and highlighting their drastically under-acknowledged contribution to British and world literature.
+• Black British Women Writers: A website bringing together writers whose identities intersect as Black British Women and highlighting their drastically under-acknowledged contribution to British and world literature.

-• Color of Change: An organisation which supports people to take practical steps towards tackling racial injustice
+• Color of Change: An organisation which supports people to take practical steps towards tackling racial injustice.

-• Antiracist Research & Policy Center (ARPC): Works to understand and solve racial inequality and injustice issues, based in Washington DC
+• Antiracist Research & Policy Center (ARPC): Works to understand and solve racial inequality and injustice issues, based in Washington DC.

 Reading Recommendations (suggestions welcome)